GitHubbubble/gitPro/Rebase.md

 #Rebasing

 The `rebase` is one of  the most common ways to **integrate from one branch into another** in Git.
-This part will focus on `rebase` and you will learn how to do it, why it is a pretty amazing tool and in what cases you won't want to use it.
+This part will focus on `rebase` and you will learn how to do it, why it is a pretty amazing tool and in what kind of cases you won't want to use it.

 ##How to Rebase
 Assuming that we creat a branch `cs100` on your remote branch `master`: